 SCOPE: Talent pulls up the pupa.
 Important Step

-Hold the pupa gently bythe head, and transfer the pupa to a glass-bottom dish on top of a small drop of gas-permeable halocarbon oil [1].
+Hold the pupa gently by the ventral side, and transfer the pupa to a glass-bottom dish on top of a small drop of gas-permeable halocarbon oil [1].
 Roll a piece of wet tissue paper at the edges of the dish, and cover the dish to maintain humidity [2].

 CU: Talent places the pupa in a dish.